Download the PDF file of this document by clicking here.

 B. Acceptable aggregate dimensions will not exceed 1.5:1.0 for any two dimensions chosen.

-A. A uniformly blended mixture of Gravel and PAM-treated soils mixed to following proportion: Soils shall be previously conditioned with PAM according to testing laboratory recommendations.
+A. A uniformly blended mixture of gravel/rock and PAM-treated soils mixed to following proportion: Soils shall be previously conditioned with PAM according to testing laboratory recommendations.
+The PAM application rate is 1 pound per cubic yard of soil unless the testing laboratory recommends a different rate.

 A. Prepare sample structural soils mixes to determine ratio of mix components.
 Submit to Owner for approval.